pauldoucet/road-sign-classification/README.md

 # road-sign-classification
-This project use deep learning library PyTorch and the GTSRB dataset in order to classify road signs.
+This project uses deep learning library PyTorch and the GTSRB dataset in order to classify road signs.